The SEE System - Effective Space Management for Defensive DrivingUpdated Aug. 6, 2020

 The last stage of the SEE space management process is execution.
 To put it simply, this means carrying out whichever action you have decided upon during the evaluation stage.
 Achieving this will depend on having good reflexes, vehicle control skills and knowledge of how your vehicle handles.
 Your response may be preventative in that it stops some potential danger from coming to fruition, or evasive, in that it avoids an immediate danger.
 If you carry out the search and evaluation stages correctly, these latter instances should be rare.

-As you progress through this section of the defensive driving course, you will notice that many different types of common hazard are dealt with similarly.
+As you progress through this section of the defensive driving course, you will notice that many different types of common hazards are dealt with similarly.
 Often, the safest course of action is to reduce speed, adjust lane position or increase your following distance.
 Sometimes, the execution stage of the SEE process will involve several actions, such as slowing down, shifting lane position and signaling your intention to turn.

 SEE as a continuous process